awsdocs/amazon-transcribe-developer-guide/doc_source/custom-language-models-using.md

 1. In the **Job settings** panel under **Model type**, select the **Custom language model** box\.
 ![\[Amazon Transcribe console screenshot: the 'job settings' page.\]](http://docs.aws.amazon.com/transcribe/latest/dg/images/clm-console.png)

-   You must also select an input language from the drop\-down menu\.
+   You must also select an input language from the dropdown menu\.
-![\[Amazon Transcribe console screenshot: the 'job settings' page showing drop-down language menu.\]](http://docs.aws.amazon.com/transcribe/latest/dg/images/clm-console-language.png)
+![\[Amazon Transcribe console screenshot: the 'job settings' page showing dropdown language menu.\]](http://docs.aws.amazon.com/transcribe/latest/dg/images/clm-console-language.png)

-1. Under **Custom model selection**, either select an existing custom language model from the drop\-down menu or select **Create a new one**\.
+1. Under **Custom model selection**, select an existing custom language model from the dropdown menu or **Create a new one**\.

    Add the Amazon S3 location of your input file in the **Input data** panel\.